 IMPORTANT!
 LNG Trading

-– specialised session on import vs. export.
-What is the best strategy to boost one’s economy?
+Specialised session on import vs. export.
+What is the best strategy to boost the economy?

 Technical round tables

-on LNG regasification and LNG production.
-How to overcome challenges and achieve the most efficiency?
+On LNG regasification and LNG production.
+How to overcome challenges and achieve the highest efficiency?

 LNG to POWER and LNG as FUEL